 There are also physical reasons for men rejecting their wives, but again, I highly recommend you listen to the interview.
 Julie is better at explaining these concepts than I am.
 I just couldn’t get all of the details that she discussed on the “headache syndrome.”
 I found them interesting, however.

-You can find their web site at Authenticintimacy.com.
+You can find Juli and Linda’s web site at Authenticintimacy.com.
 Julie Slattery’s book is, No More Headaches: Enjoying Sex & Intimacy in Marriage.
 And Linda Dillow’s book is, Intimate Issues: Twenty-One Questions Christian Women Ask About Sex.

 Please know that most important issues (such as the “headache syndrome”) won’t go away by ignoring them.
 If you and your spouse are differing in that area of your life the problem will grow bigger than life.
 And most likely, it will keep growing bigger.
 Eventually BOTH of you will need to tend to it.
 Perhaps one of you needs to do more work than the other.
 If so, it’s time to step up and do what is needed.
 It’s important to not keep dragging issues from the past into the marriage.